home-assistant/home-assistant.io/source/_integrations/solarlog.markdown

 |-----------------------|--------|:-------------------------------------------|
 | self_consumption_year | kWh    | Annual self-consumed solar power.          |

-In addition, you can choose to get additional information on devices that are connected to the Solar-Log device.
-For this, select the checkbox of the respective device in the configuration dialog of the integration.
+In addition, additional information on devices that are connected to the Solar-Log device become available.
 The following additional sensors are available (all values are per inverter/device):

 | name                  | Unit   | Description   |
 |-----------------------|--------|:-------------------------------------------|